-"The diamond is complete," said
+"the diamond is complete," said Touchstone.

-Touchstone.
 "We won't be able to move him."

 "Yes.
 I know," replied Sabriel.
 The relief that had soared inside her at the sight of her father was ebbing, giving way to the sickness caused by the broken stones.
 "I think . . .
 I think I'll have to go into Death from here, and fetch his spirit back."

 "What!" exclaimed Touchstone.
-Then, quieter,

-"What!" exclaimed Touchstone.
-Then, quieter as the echoes rang, "Here?"
+Then, quieter, as the echoes rang, "Here?"